Tetteh Quarshie

-Tetteh Quarshie (1842 – 25 December 1892) was a pre-independence Ghanaian agriculturalist and the person directly responsible for the introduction of cocoa crops to Ghana, which today constitute one of the major export crops of the Ghanaian economy.
+Tetteh Quarshie (c.
+1842 – 25 December 1892) was an agriculturalist in the British Colony of Gold Coast and the person directly responsible for the introduction of cocoa crops to Gold Coast, which today constitute one of the major export crops of the Ghanaian economy.
 Quarshie travelled to the island of Fernando Po (now Bioko in Equatorial Guinea) in 1870 and returned in 1876 to Ghana in order to introduce the crop.
 He died on Christmas Day 1892.

 Biography

-Tetteh Quarshie was born in 1842 to a farmer from Teshie known as Mlekubo.
+Tetteh Quarshie was born in about 1842 to a farmer from Teshie known as Mlekubo.
 His mother was known as Ashong-Fio from Labadi, both hailing from the Ga-Dangme ethnic group.
 In his teens Tetteh Quarshie became an apprentice in a Basel Mission workshop at Akropong.
 Due to his hard work he soon became a master blacksmith and was in fact the first blacksmith to be established at Akuapim-Mampong.
 His hobby was farming.

 In 1870, Tetteh Quarshie undertook a voyage to the Spanish colony Fernando Po (now Bioko in Equatorial Guinea).
-About six years later he returned to Ghana with several cocoa beans.
+About six years later, he returned to Ghana with several cocoa beans.

 Whether Tetteh Quarshie was actually the first person to introduce cocoa to Ghana was questioned during the administration of Sir Gordon Guggisberg, British Governor of the Gold Coast from 1919 to 1927.
 The colonial judge Sir William Brandford Griffith (1858–1939) claimed that it was his father, Sir William Brandford Griffith (Governor of the Gold Coast in 1880 and 1885), who deserved the credit.
 The Basel Missionaries also claimed to have experimented with cocoa beans in Ghana as noted in their diaries.
 Professor Akosua Larbi a historian said “Historically cocoa was initially brought into Ghana from Brazil by Rev. Haas.
 Between 1851 and the 1880s, Rev. Haas, Mole and other missionaries cultivated cocoa.”
 Guggisberg decided to fully investigate the various claims.
 As noted by D. H. Simpson: